-Major works from the history of political philosophy with emphasis on the development of major ideas in political philosophy, debates between major thinkers, and the relevance of great works of political philosophy to human self-understanding and major political issues of our time.
-Semester Hours 3.0
+Major works from the history of political philosophy with emphasis on the development of major ideas in political philosophy, debates between major thinkers, and the relevance of great works of political philosophy to human selfunderstanding and major political issues of our time.
+This course satisfies the Modes of Inquiry requirement for Interpreting Texts.
+This course satisfies the proficiency requirement for Ethical Reasoning in the disciplines.